 The Company values its inventories at the lower of cost, which approximates actual cost on a first-in, first-out basis, or market value.
 The Company records inventory reserves for estimated obsolescence or unmarketable inventories based upon assumptions about future demand and market conditions.
 Once a reserve is established, it is maintained until the product to which it relates is sold or otherwise disposed of.
 If actual market conditions are less favorable than those expected by management, additional adjustment to inventory valuation may be required.
-As of December 31, 2012, inventory was not significant and has been included in the prepaid expenses and other current assets line item of the consolidated balance sheet.
+As of December 31, 2013 and 2012, inventory has been included in the prepaid expenses and other current assets line item of the consolidated balance sheets.